Anna-Schultz/hello_world/README.md

 # hello_world
-This is my first repository
-This is me editing to follow the tutorial
+print ("This is my first repository.") print ("This is me editing to follow the tutorial.")